kevin218/Eureka/docs/source/installation.rst

 	conda create -n eureka python==3.10.14
 	conda activate eureka

+Alternatively, if you are following the "Installing with a ``conda`` environment.yml file" instructions below, you will not need to manually make a new ``conda`` environment as the ``conda env create --file environment.yml --force`` line will make a new one for you (or replace your old one if you already had one).

 Option 1) With ``git`` and ``pip``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once in your new conda environment, you can install ``Eureka!`` directly from source on